 Course includes both lecture and lab components per week.
 Investigate loads acting on a physical system that do not result in acceleration.
 Use vectors and free body diagrams to analyze systems in equilibrium.
 Evaluate the internal forces of trusses, frames, and machines.
 Calculate equivalent forces and moments of a force system, centroids, and area moments of inertia.
 Reinforce concepts through hands-on experiments.
 Prerequisite: grade of C or higher in MATH 221 and PHYS 260.

 Course includes both lecture and lab components per week.
 Study the motion and systems of forces acting on particles and rigid bodies in three dimensions.
 Learn about virtual displacements and virtual work, free and force vibrations, degrees of freedom and how to apply constraints to motion.
-Prerequisite: grade of C or higher in MATH 221 and PHYS 260.
+Prerequisite: grade of C or higher in 250 and MATH 221 and PHYS 260.

 Courses on topics of interest to engineering students offered on the basis of need, interest, or timeliness.
 Prerequisites: as determined by the instructor.
 Restricted to students with freshman or sophomore standing.
 May be repeated for credit.
 For specific section description, click to the Section Details in VitNet.